mizosoft/methanol/UserGuide.md

 and *post decoration* interceptors.
 The only difference is that the former gets invoked before any default request properties or handler transformations are applied, while the latter gets invoked right before relaying to the underlying HTTP client.
 Order of invocation for each group matches addition order.
-You should be aware of this if you intend to do request or response body transformation (i.e. encryption/decryption).
+You should be aware of this if you intend to do checksums or request/response body transformation (i.e. encryption/decryption).

 You can add post decoration interceptors as follows: